gabearwin/solution-LeetCode/README.md

-# Solution-LeetCode
+# Solution-OJ
-My solution to LeetCode with Java.
+My solution for OJ with Java or C.